 Simplicity invests in a wide range of assets and types of assets in order to diversify the portfolio where your money is invested.
 With the presumption of efficient markets, they believe that index funds are the way to go and may even decrease fees for investors.
 Vanguard is one of the largest providers of index funds and is where Simplicity invests a substantial amount of money.

-Comparison Factor 7 – Who are the people managing your KiwiSaver money?
+Comparison Factor 7 – Who are the people managing your money?

-With over 7 billion people on Earth, each unique, there is bound to be variety in the people managing your and my KiwiSaver money.
+With over 7 billion people on Earth, each unique, there is bound to be variety in the people managing your money too.
 Every fund manager brings their own set of talents, experiences, and expertise into the equation.
-This is why it could be a good idea to look into the people in charge of your KiwiSaver scheme while selecting one.
+This is why it could be a good idea to look into the people in charge of your investment while comparing KiwiSaver choices.

 There is another thing that is also important to note.
 You may think the employees at your chosen scheme are the ones who do most of the work choosing your investments and allocating your money.
 This, however, is sometimes not the case.